 Operating segments are identified as components of an enterprise for which separate discrete financial information is available for evaluation by the chief operating decision maker, or decision making group, in making decisions on how to allocate resources and assess performance.
-The Company views its operations and manages its business in one operating segment.
-The Company operates in one geographic segment (research and development).
+We view our operations and manage our business in one operating segment.
+We operate in one geographic segment (research and development).